jared-richard-clarke/student/javascript/interpreters/README.md

 - **terminal**: tokens from the scanner — "end points" for the grammar.
 - **nonterminal**: a named reference to another rule in the grammar.
 A few rules containing multiple productions can produce combinatorially larger sets of strings.
 Recursively-defined rules can produce potentially infinite sets of strings.

-## Parser
+## Miscellaneous Definitions
-A parser maps tokens to terminals in the grammar to figure out which rules could have generated that string.
+- **parser**: maps tokens to terminals in the grammar to figure out which rules could have generated that string.
+- **post-order traversal**: Each node evaluates its children before evaluating itself.